chapel-lang/chapel/doc/rst/language/spec/data-parallelism.rst

 Indirect Whole Array Indexing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Arrays can be indexed indirectly using an array of indies.
+Arrays can be indexed indirectly using an array of indices.
 Given an array ``A`` and an array of indices ``B`` in the domain of ``A``,
 the function call